 For great results, we recommend creating a high quality JPG at 180 DPI in the RGB colour mode and sRGB colour space, specifically, the sRGB v2 or v4 Preference.
 Always embed the ICC profile in your image.

 Scale alters the resolution your design is printed at.
 Our system will try to detect the resolution of your design.
 If our system cannot detect a resolution, it will default to 180 DPI (Dots Per Inch).

-- Reducing scale makes your design smaller but it will print with greater detail
+- Reducing the scale makes your design smaller but it will print with greater detail

-- Increase scale makes your design larger but it will print with less detail
+- Increasing the scale makes your design larger but it will print with less detail

 Your image may lose detail and appear blurry / pixellated if it is enlarged too much.

 Our printers are set up to receive files in RGB.
 If a file is not in RGB it will be converted to RGB.
 This can create unexpected results.
 On this basis we do not recommend uploading files in CMYK or Greyscale.

 - Increasing colour saturation will make colours as bright and bold as possible

 - Ensure there is sufficient contrast between dark colours otherwise they may blend together

 - Fine detail is printed best when there is high contract between colours